 Additional Single Occupancy Lodging Cost: $1,000

 When we launched our Odyssey Series for Hikers several years ago, we intended to offer the Cotswolds only once, but due to demand we are offering this special tour as our featured hiking itinerary for the upcoming season.
-The Cotswold Way is so quintessentailly English.
-The beautiful, rolling countryside, charming villages, unique lodges and the increadible warmth and friendliness of the peple that we met along the way.
+The Cotswold Way is so quintessentially English with the beautiful rolling countryside, charming villages, unique lodges and the incredible warmth and friendliness of the people that we meet along the way.

 |Day 2 Chipping Camden to Broadway (considered to be one of Britain's most beautiful villages with its attractive houses and shops)||5 miles|